suhani-zaman/CV/README.md

 ## Hobbies and Interest

-**meditation and yoga** :woman_in_lotus_position: - to attain a state of mindfulness.
+- **meditation and yoga** :woman_in_lotus_position_medium_skin_tone: - to attain a state of mindfulness.
 A sound mind in a sound body.
-**food blogger** :yum:- Food is an emotion that shrinks all other emotion.
+- **food blogger** :yum:- Food is an emotion that shrinks all other emotion.
 The highest elevated state.
-**drawing** :pencil2: - out of pure joy for things i love whether it be unqiue otufit or potrait of fav celebrity( dm to see portrait of ian somerhalder) or just calm doodling
+- **drawing** :pencil2: - out of pure joy for things i love whether it be unqiue otufit or potrait of fav celebrity( dm to see portrait of ian somerhalder) or just calm doodling
-**fashion enthusiast** :dress: - likes to impress myself everyday:)
+- **fashion enthusiast** :dress: - likes to impress myself everyday:)
-**capturing memories** :camera: - always love to film a moment to remember or something serene.
+- **capturing memories** :camera: - always love to film a moment to remember or something serene.
-**dance** :woman_dancing:
+- **dance** :woman_dancing: